Television in Spain: Relaunched channels

+As of 2025, only two television channel have been re-released after its shutdown.

 Cable

-Digital cable is slowly replacing the aging analog service of the major cable provider Ono.
+Digital cable is slowly replacing the aging analog service of the major cable provider Vodafone.
 Telecable, a cable ISP operating in Asturias has begun trials for 1000 mega bytes per second service and is the first to broadcast HD channels.

 R, a cable operator in Galicia, has completely switched pay TV to digital (DVB-C) by 2008 but free channels are simulcast as analog services, so users without a set-top box can watch them (including most free-to-air channels available on digital terrestrial TV in each location).

 Satellite

 Digital satellite services has existed since 1997 from Astra and Hispasat satellites.
-The Movistar+ pay platform has carried some HDTV tests on Astra 19.2°E on 16 June 2005.
+The Movistar Plus+ pay platform has carried some HDTV tests on Astra 19.2°E on 16 June 2005.
 This platform (before Canal+) has a lot of exclusives channels as "#0" by February 2016 without having to pay the licence of the brand Canal+.

-A high definition version of Canal+ 1 (Canal+ 1 HD) now is called "#0"; started on 29 January 2008, together with HD versions of Canal+ Deportes (now Movistar Deportes) and Canal+ DCine (now Movistar Drama) broadcast from Astra 1KR.
+A high definition version of Canal+ 1 (Canal+ 1 HD) formerly called "#0"; started on 29 January 2008, and ended on 31 July 2023, which is now replaced by Movistar Plus+, which is started broadcasting on 1 August 2023, together with HD versions of Canal+ Deportes (now Movistar Deportes) and Canal+ DCine (now Movistar Drama) broadcast from Astra 1KR.

-IPTV

-During 2007 Telefónica ran trials of VDSL services up to 52 Mbit/s - However, the results were not as good as expected.
-For this reason, Telefónica will use FTTH for future IPTV services.

-Now Telefónica use Movistar+ in IPTV and Satellite.